Silverster98/github-action-test/page/index.md

 - [BIT MIPS Experiments](https://github.com/bit-mips/bitmips_experiments_doc)

     This is a series of experiments about computer system.
-It aims at guiding benginner to implement a simple computer system which includes hardware and software.
+It aims at guiding beginner to implement a simple computer system which includes hardware and software.
 It beigns with some simple experiments such as implementation of full adder.
 Step by step, the difficulty will raise.
-Finall, you will implement a MIPS CPU on which softwares such as [ucore-OS](https://github.com/oscourse-tsinghua/ucore_os_lab) can run.
+Finally, you will implement a MIPS CPU on which softwares such as [ucore-OS](https://github.com/oscourse-tsinghua/ucore_os_lab) can run.